 Using a long-term bug-defense spray inside and around doors and windows outside your RV will also work to deter insect infestations.

-Liquid ant traps are very effective, yet are inexpensive and easy to place about your RV inside cabinets, along with setting one at the base of each tire outside.
-Ant bring these baits back to the nest and queen, which kills the whole colony.
+Liquid ant traps are effective, inexpensive, and easy to place within your RV’s inside cabinets.
+You can also set them at the base of each tire.
+The traps work because ants bring poisonous bait back to their nest and queen, which kills the whole colony.